 When the pandemic hit, Timmy Bauer from DinosaurHouse.com pivoted his business from being a traveling children’s book author to running a children’s book production company.
 Timmy was enjoying working as a traveling children’s book author, but he was forced to change directions when schools started…

-Timmy Bauer (from Orlando, FL, USA) started Dinosaur House almost 2 years ago.
+Timmy Bauer (from Orlando, FL, USA) started Dinosaur House about 2 years ago.

 Timmy Bauer, the owner of DinosaurHouse.com, changed the focus of his company from writing children's books on the road to producing them after the pandemic struck.